Contact us or schedule a free consultation!

 Ivy League College Admissions

 At Opus College Prep, we are experts in selective admissions counseling.
-In fact, all of our counselors have admissions experience from a selective college or university.
-This means we know how those admissions decisions are made, and we use our experiences to help students stand out in a sea of compelling applicants.
+In fact, all of our admissions experts and college coaching team members have admissions experience working with Ivy League colleges and other selective colleges and universities in leading roles.
+All of our experts know how selective universities consider applicants and how the most important admissions decisions are made.
+We leverage our deep expertise and admissions experiences to support families in the admissions process.
+We work closely with students to help them stand out in a sea of compelling applicants.

-If you're considering applying to Harvard University, Princeton University, Brown University, Cornell University, University of Pennsylvania, Yale University, Dartmouth College or Columbia University, we will be an asset to you as you try to gain admission to some of the most selective schools in the world.
-And remember, 98% of our students get into their top choice schools with us!
+If you are a family with a student considering applying to Harvard University, Princeton University, Brown University, Cornell University, University of Pennsylvania, Yale University, Dartmouth College or Columbia University and many other selective schools, Opus College Prep's admissions experts can be an exceptional asset in planning, strategizing and working for success in the college admissions process.
+As you try to gain admission to some of the most selective schools in the world, remember that 98% of our students get into their top two choice schools!

-We work with students to craft strong and strategic application narratives and ensure they execute those strategies in every element of the application.
-From understanding how to list and describe extracurricular activities to how to perfectly answer the “why us?” supplemental essay questions, Opus students submit stellar applications.
-Each year we have students admitted to every Ivy League school, and all top schools around the world.
+We work with students to develop a plan and a roadmap to work toward applying to Ivy League schools.
+We support students in developing strategic application plans and narratives and ensure they execute those strategies in every element of the application.
+From understanding how to list and describe extracurricular activities to how to perfectly answer the “why us?” supplemental essay questions, Opus students have strong pathways toward selective colleges and universities and submit stellar applications with the support and advice of top admissions experts.
+Each year we have students admitted to Ivy League schools, and top schools all over the world.
 Check out our acceptances here!

 Curious to know exactly how we can help?
 Visit our College Admissions Counseling page to learn more about our services!